 216-765-0123

 While Ohio residents generally sign up for Medicare Part A coverage when they reach the age of 65, many put off signing up for Part B benefits while they are still working and covered by health insurance provided by their employers.
 However, they may be wise to act quickly when they do leave their jobs.
-This is because failing to sign up for Medicare Part B benefits within eight months of retiring can lead to a lifetime penalty and possibly expensive gaps in coverage.
+This is because failing to sign up for Medicare Part B benefits within seven months of retiring (3 months before month of birth, month of birth, 3 months after month of birth) can lead to a lifetime penalty and possibly expensive gaps in coverage.

 The Social Security Administration requires time to process Medicare Part B applications, and most experts suggest that retirees visit their nearest SSA office or mail their applications at least two months before the eight-month deadline.
 In addition to completing two SSA forms, retirees must provide proof of the coverage they received while working.
 This is why Medicare Part B applications cannot be completed online.
 Retirees who have held several jobs will require proof of coverage from each of their former employers.